Aug 24 2025

 This was early punk rock, storming into the early 80s whilst still holding onto the boyish charm of the 60s and 70s.
 I found the vocalist so endearing and was very impressed with the lyricism too.
 I had a vast majority of the songs favorited at the end of my listen, which is always a good sign.

 So so good though.
 Emotional highs and lows.
 Beautiful music.
 Fun moments.
-This album has it all.
+Great album.

 Aug 25 2025